dotnet/designs/proposed/SerializerGoals5.0.md

 # Overview and goals

-Apri 20th, 2020.
+April 21th, 2020.

 This document provides options and recommendations for 5.0 to handle overlapping serializer goals including reach, faster cold startup performance, reducing memory usage, and smaller size-on-disk.

 ## Reach
-Achieved by limiting or removing dependencies on Reflection.Emit and `Type.MakeGenericType`.
-This allows the serializer to be used on additional runtimes including [Xamarin iOS](https://github.com/dotnet/runtime/issues/31326).

-Ideally we add a high-performance emit replacement for targeted scenarios such as property setters, getters and constructors.
+Achieved by limiting, removing or adding fallbacks for runtime code generation so that AOT optimized platforms including [Xamarin iOS](https://github.com/dotnet/runtime/issues/31326) can use System.Text.Json.

+In particular, iOS does not allow for any type of code generation whether Reflection.Emit, IL generation or IL->native through JITing.
+This means the IL is either compiled AOT (Ahead-Of-Time) to native code before deploying to the device, or that the IL is interpreted at runtime.

+The options to consider, in priority order include:
+1) Minimize the serializer's runtime code generation.
+For example, in 5.0, we are planning on avoiding `Type.MakeGenericType` when instantiating the converter for POCOs -- the converter will close the `JsonConverter<T>` generic at build time with `JsonConverter<System.Object>`.
-Some serializers do not have a non-emit fallback.
-Although System.Text.Json has a fallback for emit, it does not have a fallback for its usage of `Type.MakeGenericType`.
+2) Add "loosely-typed" fallbacks to the serializer for cases that cannot be refactored; these fallacks will box to Object when using value types or use standard invoke-based reflection.
+This results in slower performance.
+Some serializers do have a Reflection.Emit fallback (Newtonsoft) and others do not (Jil and Utf8Json).
+System.Text.Json has a fallback for its usages of Reflection.Emit, but it does not have a fallback for its usage of `Type.MakeGenericType and .MakeGenericMethod` which does cause issues on iOS.
+3) Generate code for POCOs that avoids using the unsupported features.
+This also has higher runtime performance than the loosely-typed fallbacks.
+4) Add a high-performance replacement for targeted scenarios including property getters, property setters, constructors and as a stretch `Type.MakeGenericType and .MakeGenericMethod`.
+5) If possible, add or extend runtime interpreter support for missing cases.
+Xamarin (and .NET Native) has an interpreter mode.
+6) Throw PlatformNotSupportedException for when there is no alternative.

 ## Faster startup performance

 This is important for scenarios including [micro-services](https://github.com/dotnet/runtime/issues/1568) where processes start and exit frequently.
 It is also important for benchmarks including TechEmpower.

-The serializer has fast startup compared to most other serializers including Newtonsoft's JSON.Net, JIL and Utf8Json.
+The serializer has fast startup compared to most other serializers including Newtonsoft's Json.NET, JIL and Utf8Json.
 Startup perf is mostly affected by generating IL - the Jil serializer is the most aggressive here and has the highest startup cost.

 There is no stated goal for 5.0 to make the steady-state CPU performance faster than it is now in 5.0 for general sceanrios, although we do not want to noticably regress steady-state performance while addressing the stated goals including improving startup performance.
 It is possible some code-gen options described later may have steady-state performance gains, but again that is not a stated goal.

 <details>
-  <summary>5.0 master startup benchmarks</summary>
+  <summary>5.0 master startup benchmarks (click to expand)</summary>

 A small POCO was used (`LoginViewModel` benchmark test class).